playerfury/fanx/docs/README.md

 # FURY Network

-The Sports, Gaming & Entertainment Network (FURY Network), is a blockchain designed to support the future of sports betting & related gaming by leveraging the modular Cosmos design.
+The Fanfury Network (FURY Network), is a blockchain designed to support the future of sports betting & related gaming by leveraging the modular Cosmos design.
 We believe the future will be heavily shaped by many of the values driving the recent wave of crypto and blockchain development: